akka/akka-grpc/docs/src/main/paradox/buildtools/sbt.md

 You can configure where your .proto files are located like this:

 ```
-// "sourceDirectory in Compile" is "src/main", so this adds "src/main/proto":
+// "sourceDirectory in Compile" is "src/main", so this adds "src/main/proto_custom":
 inConfig(Compile)(Seq(
-  PB.protoSources += sourceDirectory.value / "proto"
+  PB.protoSources += sourceDirectory.value / "proto_custom"
 ))
 ```